statycc/.github/statycc/index.md

 ## Under Revision

 - Clément Aubert, Thomas Rubiano, Neea Rusch, Thomas Seiller.
-A Novel Loop Fission Technique Inspired by Implicit Computational Complexity.
-2022. [⟨hal-03669387⟩](https://hal.archives-ouvertes.fr/hal-03669387)
+Distributing and Parallelizing Non-canonical Loops.
+2022. [⟨hal-03669387⟩](https://hal.archives-ouvertes.fr/hal-03669387).
+This paper comes with an artifact available on [zenodo](https://zenodo.org/record/7080145) as a [docker](https://www.docker.com/) image, to reproduce the results of [our benchmarkings](https://github.com/statycc/loop-fission).

 <!--